Tulut114/tulut_comfyui_Gadget/README.md

-# Tulut Auto Detailer for ComfyUI (Optimized for Anima Models)
+# Tulut Auto Detailer for ComfyUI (Currently only for Anima Models)

 A  suite of custom nodes for ComfyUI specifically designed to **assist Anima models in repairing the loss of details in full-body shots caused by insufficient pixel resolution**.